Center for International Security and Cooperation

 Among those are cybersecurity, war and civil conflict, migration and transnational flows, public health and biosecurity, international norms and ethics, as well as insurgency, terrorism, homeland security and nuclear proliferation.
 CISAC’s multidisciplinary community brings together social scientists, historians, lawyers, physical and biological scientists, engineers, as well as leaders from the private sector and the world of public policy.

-CISAC's current co-directors are David Relman, the Thomas C. and Joan M. Merigan Professor in the Departments of Medicine and of Microbiology and Immunology, Stanford School of Medicine; and Amy Zegart, a Senior Fellow at the Hoover Institution and Professor of Political Science (by courtesy).
+CISAC's current co-directors are Rod Ewing, Frank Stanton Professor in Nuclear Security at CISAC, and a Professor in the Department of Geological Sciences in the School of Earth, Energy and Environmental Sciences at Stanford University; and Amy Zegart, a Senior Fellow at the Hoover Institution and Professor of Political Science (by courtesy).
 CISAC's founding co-directors were political scientist John Lewis and physicist Sidney D. Drell.

 Learn more about CISAC from the co-directors, and more about our research areas: